cmayer/MitoGeneExtractor/snakemake/README.md

   - path to 'protein_references.csv' (example below - created using [1_gene_fetch.py](https://github.com/SchistoDan/MitoGeneExtractor/blob/main/snakemake/1_gene_fetch.py))
   - path to output directory (new directories will be created)
   - gene of interest (e.g. cox1)
-- activated conda env (with Snakemake, TrimGalore, Exonerate, Fastp, Biopython and Numpy installed)
+- Activated conda env (with Snakemake, TrimGalore, Exonerate, Fastp, Biopython and Numpy installed).
+See mge_env.yaml
-- can be run on cluster using 'snakemake.sh'
+- Can be run on cluster using 'snakemake.sh'

 **samples.csv example**
 | ID | forward | reverse | taxid |